If you are a UK online seller and want to sell into the USA, this article is for you. Selling into the US from the UK is full of pitfalls.

-If an eBay seller, upload tracking data there.
-It helps stave off the item not received fraud and slows down Paypal chargebacks.
+If an eBay/Amazon seller, upload tracking data there.
+It helps stave off the item not received fraud and slows down Paypal and other chargebacks.

 Americans only understand free delivery.
 Make the item cost inclusive of “free” tracked delivery.
 Anything else, and they will bombard you with emails asking you to confirm the shipping charge covers XYZ postcode in Hicksville, Idaho.

 It costs us the same to send anywhere in the States.

 Do not get them to use a drop menu system to select a location, because they will get it wrong.
 Here is an example.

 Not complex to select “USA & World” as the location is it?

 But here is what they do if given that option:

 And not the odd one.
 They will do it time and time again.
 It will become a time sink.